I take a breath and I’m proud and strong.

 Article by Yolande Brown

-Waangenga is a descendant of the Mer Island People and of the Pajinka Wik, Cape York.
-After studying at NAISDA, he was invited to join Bangarra in 2005.
-He has been nominated for many awards and won the Australian Dance Award’s Outstanding Performance by a Male Dancer in 2014.Explore profile
+Waangenga is a descendant of the Mer Island people, and of the Pajinka Wik people, Cape York.
+After studying at NAISDA Dance College, he was invited to join Bangarra in 2005.
+He has been nominated for many awards and won the award for Outstanding Performance by a Male Dancer at the Australian Dance Awards in 2014.Explore profile